Are you a Registered Massage Therapist?

 Do I need a Doctor's Referral?

-You do not need a doctor's referral for your initial visit; however, we recommend that you obtain one anyway as some Extended Health Plans require one before they will reimburse you.
+No, a doctor's referral is not required for your initial visit.
+We do, however, recommend that you obtain a referral if possible because some Extended Health Plans require one before you can receive reimbursement.

 Am I covered under OHIP?